rust-lang/reference/src/crates-and-source-files.md

 }
 ```

-There are two restrictions imposed on the shebang syntax to avoid confusion
+A restriction is imposed on the shebang syntax to avoid confusion with an
-with an [attribute].
-The shebang line must have at least one non-[whitespace]
-character anywhere after the `#!` characters.
-Additionally, The `#!`
-characters must not be followed by a `[` token, ignoring intervening
+[attribute].
+The `#!` characters must not be followed by a `[` token, ignoring
-[comments] or [whitespace].
-If either of these restrictions fails, then it is
+intervening [comments] or [whitespace].
+If this restriction fails, then it is
 not treated as a shebang, but instead as the start of an attribute.

 ## Preludes and `no_std`